 Preserving your money and other assets for loved ones, future generations, and institutions you value takes hard work.
 Details matter when it comes to wills, trusts, and estates.
 The slightest mistake could have serious financial implications for generations to come.
 You’ve taken the right step by considering Mazzoni Karam Petorak & Valvano for your estate planning needs.
 It’s important to have an experienced attorney working for you who thoroughly understands Pennsylvania’s estate laws, as well as federal rules and regulations governing wills, trusts, and estates.
 Our Scranton estate planning lawyers have decades of experience handling complicated legal issues.
 Serving Northeastern Pennsylvania since 1962, our law firm has a well-earned reputation throughout the region for helping families plan responsibly for the future.

-How we help clients with a will, trust, and estate cases
+How we help clients with will, trust, and estate cases.

 - Drafting wills

 - Charitable trusts

 - Personal residence trusts

 - Medicare and Medicaid planning